History of West Chester, Pennsylvania: 18th century

 Native Americans camped at what is now West Chester, and eight campsites have been discovered.
 Nathaniel Puckle, a ship captain, was deeded a large plot of land by William Penn in 1701 that includes parts of present-day West Chester.
 The Haines family purchased a tract of land shortly thereafter that also encompassed a portion of the borough.
-In 1760 there were four farms at the intersection of the road from Pottstown to Wilmington (currently High Street) and the road from Philadelphia to the Brandywine Creek (currently Gay Street).
+In 1760, there were four farms at the intersection of the road from Pottstown to Wilmington (currently High Street) and the road from Philadelphia to the Brandywine Creek (currently Gay Street).

 In 1762, Phineas Eachus was issued a license to build a tavern in what is now West Chester.
 It was apparently nameless until August 1768, when John Clark purchased the tavern and called it Turk's Head Inn.
 A small crossroads village developed around the tavern bearing the Turk's Head name.
 On September 11, 1777, the Battle of Brandywine was fought several miles from the Turk's Head village.
-A schoolhouse, located at what is now High and Gay Streets, served as a hospital for recovering Colonial soldiers.
+A schoolhouse at what is now High and Gay Streets served as a hospital for recovering Colonial soldiers.
 A small skirmish between the British and Colonial troops took place shortly after the battle.

-The Pennsylvania General Assembly authorized John Hannum, Isaac Taylor, and John Jacobs to build a new courthouse and prison for Chester County and sell the old courthouse in Chester on March 22, 1784.
+The Pennsylvania General Assembly authorized John Hannum III, Isaac Taylor, and John Jacobs to build a new courthouse and prison for Chester County and sell the old courthouse in Chester on March 22, 1784.
 Work began on a new courthouse in Turk's Head in the summer of 1784.
 Chester saloonkeeper John Harper, unhappy with the splitting of Delaware County from Chester County, led a militia with the intent of destroying the unfinished courthouse in 1785.
 Bringing a cannon, muskets, and whiskey, Harper's men were ready to fight.
 They eventually gave up their pursuit after being stopped by a group of men led by Hannum.
 On November 28, 1786, Turk's Head officially became Chester County's seat of justice after a court session was held there.
 A post office was established in 1791.

 Hannum renamed Turk's Head West Chester and began selling lots along Gay Street.
-By 1795 he had mapped out the original streets – Church, High, Gay, Market, Chestnut, and Walnut.
-On March 28, 1799, West Chester was incorporated as a borough from Goshen Township land by an act of state legislature.
+By 1795, he had mapped out the original streets – Church, High, Gay, Market, Chestnut, and Walnut.
+On March 28, 1799, West Chester was incorporated as a borough from Goshen Township land by an act of the state legislature.
 Burgesses now were required to lead municipal affairs, and the first burgess to be elected was William Sharpless.
 West Chester Fire Company was established later in the year.
 As of the 1800 census, West Chester had a population of 374.